 County Cork, the warm sea's influence softens the land.
 Pretty lanes are lined with fuchsia hedges, gardens bloom around elegant houses and little coves welcome explorers and kayakers.

 Dining choices get tougher in this part of the world, with great places to eat around every corner.
-Scannell's Bar in Clonakilty has delicious lunches and music at night, or head to nearby Ring and Deasy's Seafood Restaurant.

-In the beautiful seaside town of Kinsale at the end of the Wild Atlantic Way, food is king.
-Fantastic restaurants and cafés work wonders with local ingredients, with lots to keep you happily fed and watered! 🔗
+Scannell's Bar in Clonakilty has delicious lunches and music at night, or head to nearby Ring to Deasy's Seafood Restaurant.
+In beautiful Kinsale at the end of the Wild Atlantic Way, food is king.
+Fantastic restaurants and cafés work wonders with local ingredients, and there's lots to keep you here long enough to eat your way through the town! 융